ziyadedher/lights-n-signs/haar/README.md

 Changes can be made to what exactly is being trained on inside of the preprocessing script.

 #### Training
-OpenCV is used for all Haar cascade training, so make sure that is installed before attempting any of the subsequent steps.
-In addition, the Python 3.6 bindings of OpenCV are required for everything to function normally.

 Firstly, setup the dataset for training on a specific type of light by calling `trainSetup.sh` with first argument the type of light to train on and second argument the size of the features.
 The type of lights currently supported are `Green`, `Red`, `Yellow`, `GreenLeft`, `RedLeft`, and `YellowLeft`.

 Then, run the the training script by calling `haarTrain.sh` with with first argument the type of light to train on, second argument the size of the features, and third argument the number of stages to train for.